-Adoption of IAS19 or FRS17 means that employers have to recognise the net asset or liability and a pensions reserve in the balance sheet, and they have to make entries in the Consolidated Revenue Account for movements in the asset or liability relating to defined benefit schemes.
+Adoption of IAS19 or FRS17 means that employers have to recognise the net asset or liability, and a pensions reserve, in the balance sheet.
+They also have to make entries in the Consolidated Revenue Account for movements in the asset or liability relating to defined benefit schemes.
+For those reporting under IAS19 there were new reporting requirements and a seminar was held with employers to explain the changes prior to production of the year end reports.

-IAS19 and FRS17 Reports as at 31/03/2013
+IASI9 and FRSI7 Reports as at 31/03/2014

-In January 2013, work was undertaken to collect all the necessary data required by the Actuary to calculate the individual IAS19 or FRS17 information for each of the Fund's employers.
-The majority of the reports were sent to the employers between 8th May and 13th May 2013.
+In January 2014, work was undertaken to collect all the necessary data required by the Actuary to calculate the individual IAS19 or FRS17 information for each of the Fund's employers.
+The majority of the reports were sent to the employers between 6th May and 12th May 2014.

-IAS19 and FRS17 Results as at 31/03/2013
+IASI9 and FRSI7 Results as at 31/03/2014